edmondchensj/EVM-contract-history-aggregator/README.md

 ## Overview
 This repo contains two groups of scripts:
 1. Historical Table
+    * makeDatabase.py: Main script to generate the Historical-Table database
-    * HistoricalTable.py: Main script for storing execution paths and dependencies of historical traces.
+    * HistoricalTable.py: Contains class for generating database with paths and dependencies.
-    * TraceInfo.py: Helper script for extracting the execution path and dependencies for a given trace.
+    * TraceInfo.py: Contains helper class for extracting the execution path and dependencies for a given trace.
 2. Graph Aggregator
     * GraphAggregator.py: To aggregate list of paths into a single directed graph
     * preprocessing.py: To run before GraphAggregator.py for preprocessing input paths